weltliteratur/blog/_posts/2016-05-18-Fefe-Research-Institute.markdown

 | 19   | Italien        | 167       |
 | 20   | Schweden       | 158       |

 We matched our dataset against the list of countries provided [by datendieter.de](http://www.datendieter.de/item/Verzeichnis_aller_Staaten_der_Welt).
-(Btw, it's very probably that Daten-Dieter is a close friend of [MS-DOS-Manfred, BIOS-Bernhard, Hardware-Hanspeter and Lötkolben-Ludwig](https://www.youtube.com/watch?v=2Nlm2XSBJmQ), but that's a whole different story.)
+(Btw, it's very probable that Daten-Dieter is a close friend of [MS-DOS-Manfred, BIOS-Bernhard, Hardware-Hanspeter and Lötkolben-Ludwig](https://www.youtube.com/watch?v=2Nlm2XSBJmQ), but that's a whole different story.)

 ## Countries Mentioned Over Time